chirs241097/lightsd/README.md

 As this daemon manipulates sysfs, IT ONLY RUNS AS ROOT!

+Do not use `lightsd` with GNOME.
+It has good chance to conflict with GNOME's implementation `iio-sensor-proxy`.

 # Dependencies
  - CMake
  - gcc 8.x or clang 6 with C++17 support